SandyRodger/RB185-RB189/L1_interacting_with_a_database_in_code.md

 ## 15	[Clearing Expenses](https://launchschool.com/lessons/10f7102d/assignments/78571424)

 - Write a method `clear` which will delete all the entries in the `expenses` table.
+- NB: the method is called `delete_all_expenses`, which clearly describes its acrtion.
+But the user-command is `clear`.
+So it's conventional for a program's entrails to be different from its extrails.
+Esp. for CLI commands where brief commands are preferable.
+- `IO#getch` - like `gets` but for a single char.

 ```
 require "io/console"